ektaggu/ECG-Heart-Disease-Project/README.md

 accuracy improved from **67.21%** to **85.65%**, resulting in an overall improvement of **18.44%**.

+The confusion matrix indicated significant inter-class misclassification, especially for History of MI, which highlighted the limitations of image-based classification on a small dataset.

 ## 📊 Model Comparison

 | Model | Dataset | Accuracy |